 To create metrics that effectively convey how sustainability is good for business, you need to start by understanding the objectives of key business units from across your company.
 Typically, business unit goals within a company will include:

 - Creating new revenue streams by accessing and attracting new customers or developing new products or services

 - Reducing costs by operating more efficiently, thereby reducing energy, water, labor, or waste costs

 - Improving product quality by sourcing high-quality materials or improving working conditions in supply chains or operations

 - Increasing volumes, productivity, or yields in supply chains by helping suppliers improve resource or workforce management practices

 - Reducing reputational risk by proactively monitoring and managing human rights and environmental issues

 - Attracting or retaining talent by elevating the company’s brand or by developing workforce training or development projects

 These examples help paint the picture of how different departments are evaluated and rewarded.
 However, this list is not meant to be exhaustive: Sustainability professionals don’t necessarily need to become experts on business metrics.
 Instead, they need to invite the experts to the table.
-Here are three steps sustainability teams can take to set themselves up for success at the beginning of any new project:

 How Sustainability Teams Can Set Themselves Up For Success